farhanafayez/Wind-Farm-Station-Planning-GIS/README.md

 - Distance to buildings (residential, commercial, industrial)
 - Viewshed of the turbines
 - Distance to roads and railroads
-- Any nearby airports
+- Nearby airports
-- Nature protection and other special use areas
+- Nature conservation and other protected areas
+- Parks and recreational areas
+- Archeological sites
 - Wind conditions
 - Elevation and slope

-Additionally, archeological sites were also taken into consideration.

 Things that were  not considered: